MDMADINA20/SUPPLY-CHAIN-MANAGEMENT/README.md

-Here's a detailed breakdown of your Supply Chain Management System Python program:
+Here's a detailed breakdown of Supply Chain Management System Python program:

 ✅ Features of the Program
 1)Inventory Management